Treatment for depression can involve a combination of:

 ECT is always carried out under a general anaesthetic in a hospital by a specialist doctor.

-Lithium can be used with antidepressants and for reducing suicidal behaviour.
-It can also be used as a mood stabiliser and prevention or intervention with mania in bipolar.
+Lithium can be used with antidepressants.
+It can be used for reducing suicidal behaviour and as a mood stabiliser.
+It is used to prevent and manage mania in bipolar.

 Content supplied by the NHS and adapted for Ireland by the HSE